Mobile App Reliability Engineering: Beyond “It Works on My Device”

 • "We don't want P0s in production"

-A Service Level Agreement (SLA) for a mobile app is a specific, measurable commitment about how the app will perform.
-It answers: what does "working" mean, and how often must it be true?
+An SLA is something else entirely.
+A Service Level Agreement for a mobile app is a specific, measurable commitment about how the app has to perform, answering the simple but critical questions: what does "working" actually mean, and how often must it be true?

 For mobile apps, useful SLIs to define SLOs around: